raw1z/facteur/README.markdown

     rails generate facteur:install

-This commands creates two new models called __mailbox__  and __message__ in *'app/models'* (in the future the names will be changeable):

-    class Mailbox < ActiveRecord::Base
-      include Facteur::MailboxModel
-    end

-    class Message < ActiveRecord::Base
-      include Facteur::MessageModel
-    end

-It also creates the migrations for the new models so don't forget to migrate your database :
+This commands creates the migrations which creates the tables we need so don't forget to migrate your database :

     rake db:migrate

 Then to activate __facteur__ in your user model, just include the addressee's model as follows :

     class User < ActiveRecord::Base
+      include Facteur::AddresseeModel
+    end

+or

+    class User
+      include Mongoid::Document
       include Facteur::AddresseeModel
     end